Ivan the Terrible (1945 film): Filming

-Most of the production was shot in Kazakhstan, in Alma-Ata; several scenes were shot in the town of Kaskelen, 30 kilometers from Alma-Ata.
+Most of the production was shot in Kazakhstan, in Alma-Ata; the siege of Kazan sequence was shot in the town of Kaskelen, 30 kilometers from Alma-Ata.
 Filming was done at night, since electricity was limited during the day.
-Food was difficult to access; to hide the malnutrition of the actors, the costume designer sewed cotton "muscles" into the costumes.
-Eisenstein had planned to finish the film by 1944, however, production was continually delayed due to wartime shortages and illness of the personnel.
+Food was scarce; to hide the malnutrition of the actors, the costume designer sewed cotton "muscles" into the costumes.
+Eisenstein had planned to finish the film by 1944, but production was continually delayed due to wartime shortages and illness of the personnel.
 By July 1944, Eisenstein still had not finished filming.
 Production of the film was transferred to Moscow.
 Bolshakov ordered Eisenstein to complete both Parts I and II by the end of 1944.
 Eisenstein finished editing Part I in August.

 By February 1945, one-third of Part II still needed to be filmed.
 Shooting was scheduled to begin on May 15, but could only commence on June 26.
 The delay was down to Moskvin not being available at that time and Eisenstein insisting on working only with him, in spite of pressure from Mosfilm to work with a different cinematographer.
-Although most of the film was shot in black and white, there are color sequences of a dance and banquet in the second part, which are part of the very last scenes which were shot for the film.
-Eisenstein filmed these scenes in Moscow, as Prokofiev's score for the scenes were not ready before Mosfilm ended their evacuation in Alma-Ata.
+Although most of the film was shot in black and white, there are color sequences of a dance and banquet in the second part, as well as Ivan's final speech to the oprichniki, which are part of the very last scenes which were shot for the film.
+Eisenstein filmed these scenes in Moscow, as Prokofiev's score for the scenes was not ready before Mosfilm ended their evacuation in Alma-Ata.
 While waiting for Prokofiev, Eisenstein attended a conference on color in film, and was so impressed by the vivid red colors in a documentary on the Potsdam Conference that he shot his final scenes in color.
+The shooting of the color scenes was done using Agfacolor film obtained from Germany.
 Shooting was completed that year.
-Mikhail Kalatozov, head of Mosfilm, ordered Eisenstein on 21 December to complete editing of Ivan and submit Part II to Mosfilm by 5 January 1946; Eisenstein submitted the film on 2 February.
+Mikhail Kalatozov, head of Mosfilm, ordered Eisenstein on 21 December to complete editing of Ivan and submit Part II to Mosfilm by 5 January 1946; Eisenstein submitted the film on 6 February.